 Stay Safe During a Tornado: A Guide for Professionals

 Tornadoes are among the most destructive and unpredictable natural disasters, capable of causing catastrophic damage and significant loss of life in mere minutes.
-For those living in tornado-prone regions, such as Tornado Alley in the central United States, understanding how to prepare, respond, and recover from these powerful storms is essential.
+For those living in tornado-prone regions, such as Tornado Alley in the central United States, understanding emergency preparedness and the importance of being prepared for tornadoes is essential.
 This detailed guide will equip you with the knowledge needed to protect yourself, your family, and your property before, during, and after a tornado.
+Storm shelters are a critical part of tornado safety, providing a secure place to stay during the storm.

 Understanding Tornadoes: The Basics